 If you’re stressing too much about your relationship on daily basis, then there is something wrong.
 You would not have to stress about a relationship that is doing fine.
 When your relationship feels like a constant struggle, it has rather turned toxic.
 You have to apply your efforts to make such a relationship survive.
 This indeed is a toxic sign for a relationship.

-When your partner starts disrespecting you on purpose, it can be signs of a toxic relationship.
+When your partner starts disrespecting you on purpose, it can be a sign of a toxic relationship.
 We may disrespect each other unintentionally in a relationship sometimes.
 But doing that intentionally and making it a habit is disastrous.
 This is the highest form of toxicity in any relationship.
 Love and respect both go hand in hand and if you’re losing respect in a relationship, you need to rethink.

 One of the most common signs of a destructive relationship is the feeling of insecurity.
 This insecurity grows larger with each passing day.
 This is a sign of a noxious relationship because here your partner is obsessing over you.
 Furthermore, when your partner becomes insecure about you or the relationship, he or she will cut into your space.